jordanmendler/project-cheatsheet/README.md

-# cheatsheets
+# Cheat Sheet Compilation
-Compilation of cheatsheets related to Machine Learning, AI, etc
+Compilation of cheatsheets related to AI, Machine Learning, Computer Science, Software Development, etc. This repository is targeted towards Computer Scientists, Data Scientists, and Software Engineers.
+Please contribute the top cheatsheets you find for any problem languages or relevant topics.